ChibuzoEkwue/HNGx-stage-2-frontend/README.md

 Movie box was built with react (vite) react router dom v6 for navigation sass for css axios to make http requests and react helmet sync for seo.

+## Api

+This project was built using [the movie database api](https://developer.themoviedb.org)

 ## Pages

 Movie box consist of three main pages.

 ### Home Page

-This page has the url path / it basically consist of two componets the featured component that shows you the featured movie and the featured movies components that shows you popular movies.
+This page  basically consist of two components the featured component that shows you the featured movie and the featured movies components that shows you popular movies.

 ### Search Page